benjamin-hodgson/Pidgin/README.md

 Assert.AreEqual('b', Any.ParseOrThrow("b"));
 ```

-`Char(char charater)`, an alias for `Token(TToken token)` consumes a _particular_ character and returns that character.
+`Char`, an alias for `Token` consumes a _particular_ character and returns that character.
 If it encounters some other character then it fails.

 ```csharp
 Parser<char, char> parser = Char('a');